koraytugay/koraytugay.github.io/content/various/missing-semester.md

 ```

 ### Piping
-Pipe is just `|` and what it says is: _Take the output of the program to the left and make it the input to the program to the right_.
+Piping between programs can be achieved by the pipe character, `|`, and what it says is: _Take the output of the program to the left and make it the input to the program to the right_.

 ```bash
 # The following first lists all files and then pipes the output to grep zaa